-To create a compressed archive with tar, syntax will be
+To create a compressed archive with tar, the syntax will be

 $ tar -cvzf output.tar.gz /path/input

-here, -z option used with above mentioned command will help us create a Gzip compression based archive.
-Also notice the change in the output file extension, it will now be ‘.tar.gz’ or ‘tgz’instead of only ‘tar’.
+here, the -z option used with the above-mentioned command will help us create a Gzip compression based archive.
+Also, notice the change in the output file extension, it will now be ‘.tar.gz’ or ‘tgz’ instead of only ‘tar’.

 Creating a compressed Bzip2 based archive